 How to convert Sony PMW-200 XDCAM MXF to Adobe Premiere Pro editable format?

-Step 4.
-Click the big red circle to start conversion.
+Step 4: Click the big “Convert” button to start conversion.
 Wait for a while, you can get the fresh hot converted video which is compatible with Adobe Premiere Pro.